-A frequently asked question during Nuvation's Printed Circuit Board (PCB) layout review meetings is, “Are 50-ohm traces being used for the digital signals in this PCB layout?”
+A frequently asked question during Nuvation Engineering's Printed Circuit Board (PCB) layout review meetings is, “Are 50-ohm traces being used for the digital signals in this PCB layout?”
 Often the answer to this question is “yes”.
 However when making decisions that balance cost, performance, and manufacturability, the correct answer can also be “no” or “not for all the digital signals”.
 Alternative approaches can include focusing on the “controlled impedance” of PCB transmission lines and/or using other trace-impedance values.

 Let's examine a layer-stack design and see how the PCB trace width affects layer count (cost) and trace impedance (performance).
 In Figure 1, routing channels of the same width are shown on a signal layer for three PCB transmission lines: a 100-ohm differential pair, a 50-ohm and 60-ohm single-ended.

 The 100-ohm differential-pair is usually determined prior to the single-ended and should be fitted in the routing channel (between the vias) without discontinuities because they are usually for higher speed digital signals.
 Once the trace width and spacing of the 100-ohm differential-pair have been designed, the trace width for 50-ohm or 60-ohm single-ended on the same layer is usually determined accordingly.
 Changing the trace width alone for the single-ended traces will lead to different trace impedance.
 The trace routing yield per channel is: